Latest weekly Covid-19 rates for local authority areas in England

-Here is Tuesday’s update of the rolling seven-day rate of new cases of Covid-19 for every local authority in England.
+Here is Wednesday’s update of the rolling seven-day rate of new cases of Covid-19 for every local authority in England.

-The figures, which are for the seven days to July 11, are based on tests carried out in laboratories (pillar one of the Government’s testing programme) and in the wider community (pillar two).
+The figures, for the seven days to July 12, are based on tests carried out in laboratories (pillar one of the Government’s testing programme) and in the wider community (pillar two).

-The rate is expressed as the new number of new cases per 100,000 population.
+The rate is expressed as the number of new cases per 100,000 population.

-Second on the list is Pendle, where the rate has gone up from 14.2 to 76.6.
+Second on the list is Pendle, where the rate has gone up from 14.2 to 74.4, and where 68 new cases have been recorded in the seven days to July 12.

-This has been caused by a jump in new cases recorded on July 6 and 7, though subsequent days have not yet seen a similar spike.

 Other areas reporting notable week-on-week jumps include: